dorkru/Active-directory-attack-path-lab/README.md

 Attack Path Overview
 ![Attack Path](attack-path.jpg)

-The diagram above shows shortest attack path from a compromised user account to Domain Admin privileges, identified using Bloodhound.
+The diagram above shows shortest attack path from a compromised user account to Domain Admin privileges, identified using BloodHound.
 It highlights key relationships and misconfigurations that allow privilege escalation within Active Directory environment.